zk/optimystic/README.md

 ### GPT4, but not ChatGPT4

 We use the chat completion API with the gpt-4 model.
 This is different than using ChatGPT, but I'm not sure how different.
-ChatGPT certainly applies some sort of compression of the conversation for context window purposes.
+ChatGPT certainly has directives in its system message, and compresses longer conversations for context window purposes.

 ## TODO